NANBF Women's Bodybuilding Guidelines

 Competitors must be 13 years of age.
 Competitors under 18 must have parental consent.

-Women’s Bodybuilding competitors are permitted to crossover to Bikini, Figure or Women’s Physique.
+Women’s Bodybuilding competitors are permitted to crossover to Bikini, Figure or Fit Body.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.